daijro/camoufox/pythonlib/README.md

         Firefox version to use.
 Defaults to the current Camoufox version.
         To prevent leaks, only use this for special cases. headless (Optional[bool]):
         Whether to run the browser in headless mode.
-Defaults to True. executable_path (Optional[str]):
+Defaults to False.
+        WARNING: Please avoid using headless mode until issue #26 is fixed. executable_path (Optional[str]):
         Custom Camoufox browser executable path.
     firefox_user_prefs (Optional[Dict[str, Any]]):